 I got married in South Korea in the summer of 2013.
 My husband had to take an unaccompanied tour right after.
 That’s when I ended up spending a wonderful year in Oregon with my adopted family.

 When Rich finished up in Mississippi, we moved to Guam together.
 It was beautiful there, and we loved swimming with sea turtles.
-In fact, we loved it so much that we are going to Hawaii next!
+In fact, we loved it so much that we picked Hawaii as our next spot.

 Now of course, property in Hawaii is harder to get than in Guam.
 We’ll have a smaller place, and it won’t be on the beach.
 However, if you happen to be on Oahu, we’ll happily meet up with you for drinks, hiking, snorkeling, or whatever you’re into.